 - Organizers of and attendees at public events, such as conferences, meetings, public lectures, social events, cultural events, and sporting events, as well as non-university events held on campus property must abide by this policy.
 Organizers of such events are responsible for informing attendees of this policy.

 - An individual may inform someone smoking on campus property of this policy and request that the smoker comply with the policy.
-Noncompliant individuals who are perceived as threatening or violent may be referred to the Division of Public Safety.
-Individuals may also report policy violations through the reporting procedures on the Smoke-Free Campus website.
+To report non-compliant individuals, please call (217) 333-8911 to inform the University of Illinois Police Department.

-- Individuals found to be noncompliant with this policy will be subject to a system of fines, sanctions, and an appeals process.
+- Individuals found to be noncompliant with this policy will be subject to a system of fines, sanctions, and an appeals process as set forth on the Smoke-Free Campus website at go.illinois.edu/smokefree.

 The only exceptions to this policy are those listed in the definitions above.